News & Trending Insurance News

 Making the most out of your HSA can benefit you now and later.
 You save money on your taxes every time you make an HSA contribution.

 You can also worry less knowing you have extra funds if a surprise medical expense comes up.
-And if you so choose, you can boost retirement savings, increasing financial fitness for you and your spouse once you leave the workforce.
+And if you so choose, you can boost retirement savings and prepare yourself financially once you and your spouse leave the workforce.

 However, it’s important to familiarize yourself with HSA rules.
 Know how much you can contribute and which expenses qualify for tax-free HSA withdrawals.
 It’s also a good idea to keep receipts for HSA expenses, just in case the IRS comes calling.